Vietnam.vn - Nền tảng quảng bá Việt Nam

 This study found a new factor in cardiometabolic health: meal timing.
 And this is becoming increasingly important, said Dr. Díaz Rizzolo.

-Dr. Díaz Rizzolo recommends focusing on eating mostly during the day and that the highest calorie intake should be at breakfast and lunch.
+Dr. Díaz Rizzolo recommends focusing on eating mostly during the day, and the highest calorie intake should be at breakfast and lunch.

 Dr. Díaz Rizzolo also recommends avoiding ultra-processed products, fast foods, and foods high in carbohydrates, especially at night.